F&O Taxation in India: Everything an F&O Trader Should Know About Return Filing

 Now that tax audit is dependent on another section, i.e. Section 44AD, let us take a look at the relevant portion.

-Section 44AD(1)An individual or entity with a turnover of up to Rs 2 crores has the choice to declare their taxable income at 6% of their total turnover.
+Section 44AD(1)An individual or entity with a turnover of up to Rs.
+2 crores has the choice to declare their taxable income at 6% of their total turnover.

 Tax Audit Applicability for F&O traders

 Tax audit applicability for F&O traders is discussed below based on their turnover.
-From the above tax provisions, we can conclude that tax audit will be applicable only in two cases- 1 and 3 below.

-If the loss or profit from F&O is less than 6% of the Trading Turnover and you've opted out of the presumptive taxation scheme in any of the immediate 5 previous years, and your total income exceeds the basic exemption limit, then Tax Audit will be applicable [Section 44AB(e)]
+If the profit from F&O is less than 6% of the Trading Turnover and you've opted out of the presumptive taxation scheme in any of the immediate 5 previous years, and your total income exceeds the basic exemption limit, then Tax Audit will be applicable [Section 44AB(e)]

 On the other hand, if the taxpayer has a profit equal to or greater than 6% of the Trading Turnover, then Tax Audit is not applicable.

-Tax Audit is applicable irrespective of the profit or loss [Section 44AB(a)]
+Tax Audit is applicable irrespective of the profit or loss [Section 44AB(a)].

 F&O Losses – Provisions Relating to Set-off and Carry Forward

-Can Expenses be Claimed by F&O trader?
+Can Expenses be Claimed by F&O Trader?

+Yes, you can deduct your business expenses from your F&O income.
 Ensure that you claim only those expenses which are directly and exclusively related to your business.
 These may include brokerage fees, broker's commission, subscriptions to trading-related journals, telephone bills, internet costs, consultant charges if you sought professional advice and were charged for it, or the salary of an individual you hired to assist with your business.
 All of these expenses are eligible for deduction.

 Expenses exceeding Rs 10,000 in cash may not be eligible for deduction.
 In cases where an expense is both personal and business-related, claim a reasonable portion that can be attributed to the business.